Atmos Pro Logo

 Affectedatmos-pro.yamlRuns atmos describe affected --upload

-Planatmos-terraform-plan.yamlRuns atmos terraform plan
+Planatmos-terraform-plan.yamlRuns atmos terraform plan --upload

-Applyatmos-terraform-apply.yamlRuns atmos terraform apply
+Applyatmos-terraform-apply.yamlRuns atmos terraform deploy --upload

 Upload Instancesatmos-pro-upload-instances.yamlRuns atmos list instances --upload